KaneMayfield/Rescue-Lifeboat/LESSONS_LEARNED.md

 The blockchain calls were stubbed.
 The buttons were wired to console.log.
 It was a beautiful car with no engine.

-Meanwhile, the ugly Node.js script running in a terminal window — no UI, just text output — had already rescued 115 NFTs on Ethereum mainnet.
+Meanwhile, the ugly Node.js script running in a terminal window... no UI, just text output... had already rescued 115 NFTs on Ethereum mainnet.

 V10 exists because we needed both: the engine that actually works AND an interface that doesn't make someone in crisis feel like they need a computer science degree.
 The local web server architecture is the answer.
 Node.js handles blockchain.
 The browser handles humans.